TabithaSW/Steam_SentimentAnalysis/README.md

 **Models: Unsupervised**

 1. K-Means Clustering
 - Description: A method that groups reviews into a specified number of clusters based on the similarity of their content.
+Clustering all reviews for each game into a few clusters (e.g., positive, negative, neutral), the algorithm likely aimed to capture the overall sentiment expressed by players toward each game.
 - Application to Steam Reviews: K-Means can categorize reviews into distinct groups based on their text.
 Each cluster might represent reviews focusing on similar aspects of games, like graphics, gameplay, or customer service.
 However, it won't explicitly label these groups as positive or negative.
+- The kmeans script is creating clusters for every game in the CSV, not for every review (overall clusters) It then performs clustering on the reviews for each game separately, so each cluster contains reviews that are related to a specific game.
+This approach allows for analyzing and understanding sentiment patterns within the reviews of individual games, rather than across all reviews indiscriminately.
+- Basically: Each game will have its own set of clusters, based on the reviews specific to that game.
+This approach allows for a more focused analysis tailored to each individual game rather than analyzing the entire dataset as a whole.

 2. Hierarchical Clustering
 - Description: Builds a tree-like structure of clusters, showing how each review is grouped at various levels of similarity.